tianjiedai/tianjiedai.github.io/_includes/miscellaneous.md

 ## Miscellaneous
 - **🎹:** I'm a fan of _Chopin_ and also keen on _traditional compositions_.
 I will record a series of pieces and upload them in the future.
 Stay tuned!
     * Ballade No. 1 in G minor, Op.
 23
-    * Waltz in D-flat major, Op.
-64, No. 1
     * Grande Valse in A-flat major, Op.
 42
     * Nocturne in E-flat major, Op.
 9, No. 2
     * The Mountain Azaleas are Blooming Brightly Red